Which place is cheaper, Providence or Adirondack Mountains?

 The summer brings many poeple to Adirondack Mountains as well as Providence.

 In the summer, Adirondack Mountains is around the same temperature as Providence.
-Typically, the summer temperatures in Adirondack Mountains in July are around 71°F (22°C), and Providence is about 73°F (23°C).
+Typically, the summer temperatures in Adirondack Mountains in July average around 71°F (22°C), and Providence averages at about 73°F (23°C).

 The sun comes out a lot this time of the year in Providence.
 People are often attracted to the plentiful sunshine in Adirondack Mountains this time of the year.
 In the summer, Adirondack Mountains often gets around the same amount of sunshine as Providence.
 Adirondack Mountains gets 285 hours of sunny skies this time of year, while Providence receives 293 hours of full sun.